ASR-project/Multilingual-PR/README.md

 - [ ] Add an automatic push to the main branch if the tests are successful.
 Otherwise don't.
 This will allow us to merge with main as soon as it is up and running.
 - [ ] Add dataset and model tests, which take care of asserts on the datasizes etc.
 Refer to the directory ```tests``` and you can write your own testing function.
 The function name has to start with ```test_```

+## ToDo docker
+- [ ] Add a workflow to automatically build and push the docker.
+- [ ] Add a workflow to run a training on AZURE using their gpus